 - 4.1.
 Noncommercial Speech and Expressive Activities.
 The President, in consultation with the Vice Presidents, shall designate a coordinator for events where noncommercial speech and expressive activities are expected to occur.
-Groups planning such events should be encouraged to work with the coordinator to ensure that these events do not materially disrupt instruction, research, or creative activities shall be voluntary except where advance notice is reasonably required to permit consideration of public safety, disruption to education or similar concerns. - 4.2.
+Groups planning such events should be encouraged to work with the coordinator to ensure that these events do not materially disrupt instruction, research, or creative activity or endanger campus safety and security.
+Prior notification of noncommercial speech and expressive activities shall be voluntary except where advance notice is reasonably required to permit consideration of public safety, disruption to education or similar concerns. - 4.2.
 Commercial expression.
 The President shall designate a coordinator for commercial events held on campus and at SDSU facilities.
-The coordinator shall be responsible for working with the vendors to ensure that the event is held in accordance with university regulations.
+The coordinator shall be responsible for working with the vendors to ensure that the event is held in accordance with university regulations. - 4.3.

-4.3.
 Compliance.
 Issues regarding compliance with this policy and complaints regarding enforcement of regulations shall be directed to the Committee on Freedom of Expression.